Read Time: 3 Minutes 50 Seconds

 With Black Friday and Cyber Weekend looming right around the corner, we asked the team for some last-minute top tips to help see you through the four-day extravaganza.
 Covering everything from audience optimization and tailored ad content, to interactive creatives and lead generation ads, here are their thoughts.

 “Over the Black Friday period users are saturated by content, so ensuring your creatives stand out is vital.
 Including interactive formats and creatives that drive user urgency such as, countdown timers in your creative strategy is a great way to ensure you don’t become lost in a sea of content.” – Beth Vaughan, Creative Development Executive

 Amazon Ads Strategy

-“When it comes to Amazon, make sure you’re utilising all of Amazon’s advertising features and start showcasing your brand well before Black Friday (keeping the momentum going all the way through – until the end of the year).
-Black Friday sees a 129% increase in traffic, and a 250% increase in sales compared to the October average so I recommend using a three step approach over the course of the weekend, focusing your product strategy on:
+“When it comes to Amazon, make sure you’re utilizing all of Amazon’s advertising features and start showcasing your brand well before Black Friday (keeping the momentum going all the way through – until the end of the year).
+Black Friday sees a 129% increase in traffic, and a 250% increase in sales compared to the October average so I recommend using a three-step approach over the course of the weekend, focusing your product strategy on:

 - High potential products before Black Friday